Venus in Furs (1969 Franco film): Reception

 From contemporary reviews, "Rick." of Variety reviewed an English-language dub version of the film which ran at 86 minutes.
-The review complimented the cinematography and editing while finding the film poorly written, with the narration being "too much of a bad thing."
-The review concluded that "If all Darren's narration and half of his dialogue with Miss McNair were cut, Venus in Furs might have been a fascinating film."
-Roger Greenspun of The New York Times found that the film "features much inept fancy moviemaking (including echoes of La dolce vita and even Vertigo), some semi-nudity, and virtually endless confusion."
+The review complimented the cinematography and editing, while finding the film poorly written, with the narration being "too much of a bad thing."
+The review concluded, "If all Darren's narration and half of his dialogue with Miss McNair were cut, Venus in Furs might have been a fascinating film."
+Roger Greenspun of The New York Times found that the film "features much inept fancy moviemaking (including echoes of La dolce vita and even Vertigo), some seminudity, and virtually endless confusion."

-Franco biographer Stephen Thrower stated the film was the best film Franco made with Harry Alan Towers, describing it as "a sui-generis poetic fantasy" and that it "showed Franco to be more than a sensationalist purveyor of sleaze; instead it created a puzzling, melancholy dream space in which dislocation and mystery predominated." and that it was one of Franco's "most engaging and memorable films."
+Franco biographer Stephen Thrower stated the film was the best one Franco made with Harry Alan Towers, describing it as "a sui-generis poetic fantasy" and that it "showed Franco to be more than a sensationalist purveyor of sleaze; instead it created a puzzling, melancholy dream space in which dislocation and mystery predominated" and that it was one of Franco's "most engaging and memorable films."